 Each IT asset (hardware, software, application or data) is inventoried and under control of the IT department.
+SOP-IT-010 Maintenance and End of Life Tasks for TMC Workstations, Laptops.

 SOP-IT-010 Maintenance and End of Life Tasks for TMC Workstations, Laptops, Servers and Network Devices